Close

 Sample Intentional Infection of Emotional Distress Lawsuit Language

-Below is sample language to make an intentional inflection of emotional distress count in a Maryland lawsuit:
+Below is sample language to make an intentional inflection of emotional distress count in a Maryland lawsuit in a doctor sex abuse lawsuit:

 Plaintiff sues Regina Henderson and, in support, states as follows: